benschaf/waste-schedule/README.md

 Once the user has entered their postcode, they are presented with a list set of schedule cards that match their search criteria.
 From here, they can already like and/or subscribe to a schedule.

+The schedule list has enabled pagination, so that the user can easily navigate through the list of schedules.

 The search bar and list are designed to be simple and intuitive, providing users with a quick and easy way to find the information they need.

 ![screenshot](documentation/feature-search.png)